swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 difficulty in reproducing the experiment, and the potential for clutter and data leaks from previous outputs.

-In the next chapter we will see how to address these shortcomings.
+In the next chapter you will see how to address these shortcomings.

 ## Summary